The Top Kitchen Remodel Cost Calculator of 2018 (with real life pricing breakout)

 Want to see how your own kitchen would fit in with pricing?
 Here at Scroggs we have attached and created a kitchen remodeling calculator that is supplied with our average job prices on kitchen remodeling for the year of 2018.
 This calculator will be updated yearly to reflect material and labor pricing for the current time period.

-Truly, kitchen remodels are extremely situational and require balance when trying to stick to a budget.
+Truly, kitchen remodels and home remodeling are extremely situational and require balance when trying to stick to a budget.
 If you are cramped in a small closed-in kitchen, you are looking at a ton of structural work and probably less selection items and quality in order to meet your budget.
 If you are tired of looking at your old cabinets and counter-tops and just want to update and add a door on your pantry, chances are that you will have a lot more room for selections.

 Either way, it’s truly important to hire someone when looking to do kitchen remodeling that is transparent with their pricing and their process.
 If you can see the pricing and result before remodeling, why wouldn’t you?